 My character-driven stories often develop from thinking about someone.
 This could be a conversation with a friend, an exchange I overheard, (yes, I eavesdrop,) a movie, reading similar stuff (not plagiarism, reading, watching movies & TV spark your own ideas).

 Of course, I must make at least four times the amount of the character’s conflict and inner struggles.
 Here, I might think of another situation with another person to mix in with my character.
 Peter’s overload of trouble stems from paranoia.
 This guy carries thirteen pairs of socks with him!

-From the prompt, “The Peculiar Mind” changed The plot began with the subsequent prompt by O’ree Williams: “Paranoid – realizes they ran out of their medication this morning and need to get to the doctor’s office, but insists on changing the route they take. “
+From the prompt, “The Peculiar Mind” changed The plot began with the subsequent prompt by O’ree: “Paranoid – realizes they ran out of their medication this morning and need to get to the doctor’s office, but insists on changing the route they take. “

 The next step was beta readers to fine tune the book and individual stories.
 My beta reader, Lori Palmer, complemented this story.
 She said she enjoyed the descriptions and added, “especially the dialogue from the Defender – the paranoid voice in Peter’s head.” 🙂

-Then off to the editor, Megan Bassinger, Fine Fuse Editoral Services, LLC.
+Then off to the editor, Megan Bassinger, Fine Fuse Editorial Services, LLC.
 Her turnaround was within a week, Grazie, Megan.

 Also, another thanks goes to Vickie Nault, who never fails to rewrite my not so good sentences.
 Plus, a just because credit belongs to Brian Nault for being his jubilant self.

 Without further ado, it’s my sincere hope you enjoy our second anthology and my little contribution.
 Rearview Mirror is a different kind of story that is meant to be shared.